BlitzBanana/space-traders/README.md

 ## Ideas for the future

-- Big map & jump engines
+- Big map splitted in sectors, linked by jumpgates
 - Multi agent control
 - Buy and manage stations
 - Police & illegal wares